(1) For a chip's manufacturing process, see

 process technology.

-(2) Software running in the computer.
-When a computer is booted, numerous processes are started.
-Some are parts of the operating system, while others are applications that have been designated to run at startup.
+(3) Software running in the computer.
+When a computer is booted, numerous processes are started by the operating system, while certain applications may also start their processes that continue to run in the background.
 In a Windows computer, pressing Ctrl-Alt-Del launches the Task Manager, which displays all running processes.
 In the Mac, the Activity Monitor in the Applications/Utilities folder shows the processes.
 See

 Windows processes.